operator-framework/operator-sdk/doc/user/client.md

 ## Overview

-The [`controller-runtime`][repo-controller-runtime] library provides various abstractions to watch and reconcile resources in a k8s cluster via CRUD (Create, Update, Delete, as well as Get and List in this case) operations.
+The [`controller-runtime`][repo-controller-runtime] library provides various abstractions to watch and reconcile resources in a Kubernetes cluster via CRUD (Create, Update, Delete, as well as Get and List in this case) operations.
 Operators use at least one controller to perform a coherent set of tasks within a cluster, usually through a combination of CRUD operations.
 The Operator SDK uses controller-runtime's [Client][doc-client-client] interface, which provides the interface for these operations.

 controller-runtime defines several interfaces used for cluster interaction:
-- `client.Client`: implementers perform CRUD operations on a k8s cluster.
+- `client.Client`: implementers perform CRUD operations on a Kubernetes cluster.
 - `manager.Manager`: manages shared dependencies, such as Caches and Clients.
 - `reconcile.Reconciler`: compares provided state with actual cluster state and updates the cluster on finding state differences using a Client.